 - Nicotine Gum –This nicotine product is used as an aid to stop smoking.
 The gum contains a minute amount of nicotine and raises the concentration of nicotine in the body at a slower pace than smoking a cigarette.

 Nicotine patches contain a sizeable amount of the substance in order to facilitate a continuous delivery for hours.
 Severe toxicity may happen if the patch is ingested.

 E-cigarettes – Also called e-liquid or e-juice, e-cigarettes are a battery-powered device that vaporizes liquid nicotine.
-The concentrated nicotine is sometimes flavored, and packaged in 30 ml to 4 liters container
+The concentrated nicotine is sometimes flavored and packaged in a 30 ml to 4 liters container

-Hookah – This is a device made of pipe, a water bowl and hose used to smoke a combination of vegetable/fruit and tobacco (shisha).
-The tobacco is heated using charcoal or Bunsen burner to deliver about 100-200 times the volume of inhaled smoke from a cigarette.
+Hookah – This is a device made of pipe, a water bowl, and a hose used to smoke a combination of vegetable/fruit and tobacco (shisha).
+The tobacco is heated using charcoal or a Bunsen burner to deliver about 100-200 times the volume of inhaled smoke from a cigarette.

 Tobacco Brand Names

 There are hundreds of cigarettes, cigars, and other tobacco product brand names.
 Below are the top cigarettes, cigars, and smokeless tobaccos.

 - Smokeless Tobacco